13 Reasons Why season 4 soundtrack - TheNewsTrace

 Jess visits Monet’s to talk to Justin.
 [Official soundtrack]

-Ani and Clay converse in school in regards to the Homecoming dance.
+Ani and Clay converse at college in regards to the Homecoming dance.
 [Official soundtrack]

 13 Reasons Why episode 11